How can I have my child tested for GATE?

 What score is required for GATE?

-Students must have an Age Percentile Rank of 89% or above to be considered for GATE placement.
+Students must have an Age Percentile Rank of 89% on a norm referenced test or above to be considered for GATE placement.

 If my child did not score high enough on the GATE assessment, should I have my child take the test again next year?

-If the student scored between the 89th and 95th percentile and did not qualify due to the classroom assessment results and the parent wants to retest to see if the student will score at the 96th percentile or higher for Intellectual Placement, they should consider that their child could score LOWER the next time.
+If the student scored between the 89th and 95th percentile and did not qualify due to achievement levels on State Testing and the parent wants to retest to see if the student will score at the 96th percentile or higher for Intellectual Placement, they should consider that their child could score LOWER the next time.
 When considering a student for GATE identification, we use the most current assessment results.

 How often can my child take the GATE assessment?

-Parents and/or teachers may request that a student be re-tested after one calendar year.
-If the student scores in the 7th stanine (77% or above), they may be considered for re-testing a second time.
+Parents may request that a student be re-tested after one calendar year.
 Example: If student took the test in January 2018, he/she could not retake the test until January 2019.

 What other measures are used to qualify a student for GATE?